 Would you like to know how your family can travel for cheap or free?
-Besides chasing a last minute deal online, the best way to do it, in my opinion, is to get a new rewards credit card and use the
+Besides chasing a last minute deal online or using budget travel tips, the best way to do it, in my opinion, is to get a new rewards credit card and use the sign-up bonuses to get points to travel for less.
+That being said, you should get the right credit card to suit your travel needs and be financially responsible to pay your bill at the end of each month or else you will wind up in debt.
+Here are my tips on how to use credit cards to save on family travel.

 Decide what type of credit card to get